How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 Wellness Way is not “all or nothing.”
 Even small steps matter: a few more ounces of fluid, 5 more minutes of movement, a bit more salt—over time they add up.

-If you ever experience alarming symptoms (severe fainting, chest pain, irregular heart rhythm), seek medical attention, this is about supporting—not replacing—medical oversight.
+If you ever experience alarming symptoms (severe fainting, chest pain, irregular heart rhythm), seek medical attention.
+The Wellness Way - Mason approach is about supporting—not replacing—medical oversight.

 Final Thoughts